gruntwork-io/docs/docs/pipelines/maintain/extending.md

     --docker-image-tag "${ECR_REPO_URL}/${REPOSITORY_NAME}:${DOCKER_TAG}" \
 ```

-## Updating branches that can be deployed
+## Specifying branches that can be deployed

 Pipelines can be configured to only allow jobs to be performed on specific branches.
-For example, a common configuration is to allow `terraform plan` or `terragrunt plan` jobs for Pull Requests, and only allow `terraform apply` or `terragrunt apply` to run on merges to the main branch.
+For example, a common configuration is to allow `terraform plan` or `terragrunt plan` jobs for pull requests, and only allow `terraform apply` or `terragrunt apply` to run on merges to the main branch.

 Depending on your use case, you may need to modify the `allowed_apply_git_refs` attribute to update the allow-list of branch names that can kick off the `plan` and `apply` jobs.